Looking for some abandoned cart email examples to win back customers?

 For e-commerce brands, it’s a great opportunity to boost sales.
 However, it’s important to know why people have left their carts first and how to connect with them.
 If you have their emails, that’s great.
 If not, you can create an email popup to collect first-time visitors’ emails.

 Want to know the best part?
-34% of people claim that they abandon carts as they were just browsing, according to the SalesCycle report.
-What is more, 99% of first-time visitors will not purchase on their first visit.
+About 34% of shoppers claim they abandon carts because they were just browsing.
+What is more, most visitors will not purchase on their first visit.

 When sending abandoned cart emails, it should get readers straight to the point: remind where they were shopping and include a photo of the product they left.
 When done right, your email can persuade cart-abandoners to come back to the website and complete a purchase.